Patton Oswalt: Career

 Oswalt played the role of Hurlan Heartshe in the 2011 surrealist comedy miniseries The Heart, She Holler on Cartoon Network's late-night programming block, Adult Swim.
 Oswalt appeared in the 2011 film A Very Harold & Kumar 3D Christmas.
 Oswalt played Matt Freehauf in Jason Reitman's 2011 black comedy Young Adult.
 He played Billy Stanhope, ex-best friend of Ashton Kutcher's Walden Schmidt on Two and a Half Men in 2012.

-As of September 2013, Oswalt narrates the TV series The Goldbergs.
+From September 2013 to May 2023, Oswalt narrated all 10 seasons of the TV series The Goldbergs.
 He also had a recurring role as Constable Bob Sweeney in the fourth season of the FX series Justified.

 Patton played the role of Agent Koenig on the TV series Agents of S.H.I.E.L.D.
 He later appeared in separate episodes as brothers Eric and Billy Koenig.
 He continued to appear in the second season as Billy and a third brother named Sam.
 In season four, he also played a fourth brother, Thurston.

 Oswalt's memoir Silver Screen Fiend: Learning About Life from an Addiction to Film was published by Simon & Schuster in 2015.
 He also voiced the male version of Jesse in Minecraft: Story Mode, which was released in October 2015.

 Oswalt played Max in the reboot of Mystery Science Theater 3000, as the son of Frank Conniff's character TV's Frank.
 The program premiered on Netflix in 2017.

-Also in 2017, lifelong film fan Oswalt provided the voice of horror icon Boris Karloff in several episodes of film critic Karina Longworth’s podcast You Must Remember This, for the season entitled “Bela and Boris.”
+That same year, he provided the voice of horror icon Boris Karloff in several episodes of film critic Karina Longworth's podcast You Must Remember This, for the season entitled "Bela and Boris".

 Oswalt had a voice-over role in science fiction comedy film Sorry to Bother You, which was released in theaters on July 6, 2018.

-Oswalt replaced Louis C.K. in the 2019 film The Secret Life of Pets 2, as the voice of main character Max.
-In addition, he reprised his role as Professor Dementor in the Disney Channel Original Movie Kim Possible, a live action adaptation of the 2002-2007 animated series.
+Oswalt replaced Louis C.K. in the 2019 animated film The Secret Life of Pets 2, as the voice of main character Max.
+In addition, he reprised his role as Professor Dementor in the Disney Channel Original Movie Kim Possible, a live-action adaptation of the 2002-2007 animated series.

 On April 15, 2019, Oswalt joined a host of other writers in firing their agents as part of the WGA's stand against the ATA and the practice of packaging.

 Oswalt's stand-up comedy covers topics ranging from pop culture frivolity, such as comic book supervillains and 1980s glam metal, to deeper social issues like American excess, materialism, foreign policy, and religion.
 He also discusses his atheism in his stand-up.
-He recorded his third comedy album at the Lisner Auditorium at George Washington University in Washington, D.C. on February 28, 2009.
+He recorded his third comedy album at the Lisner Auditorium at George Washington University in Washington, D.C., on February 28, 2009.
 It premiered on Comedy Central as Patton Oswalt: My Weakness Is Strong on August 23, 2009, and was released on DVD August 25, 2009.